Abi Morgan: Television

 Morgan gained her first television writing credit in 1998 on the continuing ITV drama series Peak Practice, following that with a television play My Fragile Heart (2000) and a BBC2 drama Murder in 2002, starring Julie Walters.

 She was commissioned to write the single drama Sex Traffic for Channel 4 in 2004, about a teenage girl trafficked from the Balkans to Britain.
 This drama, directed by David Yates, won the 2005 BAFTA award for Best Drama Serial.
 She has since written a number of single dramas for television including Tsunami: The Aftermath (2006), White Girl, part of White (2008) and Royal Wedding (2010), which follows the 1981 Royal Wedding through the perspective of events held in a small Welsh mining village.
 Her television work also includes writing Birdsong, a two-part television adaptation of Sebastian Faulks's novel of the same title.

 Morgan's first continuing drama series was The Hour (2011), set in a BBC newsroom during the 1956 Suez Crisis.
-It was commissioned for a second series, but cancelled after the second series was transmitted, its ratings having been one quarter lower than the first.
-In 2013, she won the Primetime Emmy Award for Outstanding Writing for a Miniseries, Movie, or Dramatic Special for The Hour, having also been nominated in 2012.
+It was commissioned for a second series, but cancelled after the second series was transmitted.
+The second series had lower ratings, although it was praised by critics.
+In 2013, she won the Primetime Emmy Award for Outstanding Writing for a Miniseries, Movie, or Dramatic Special for The Hour; she had been nominated for that same award in 2012, after the first series.

 Morgan wrote the legal drama The Split, about the private and professional lives of divorce lawyers, first shown on BBC1 in April 2018.

+She wrote the script for the 2024 Netflix miniseries Eric, starring Benedict Cumberbatch.